islandwonderer/virtual_learning_environment/README.md

 ![Teacher interface with 3 major sections](https://i.imgur.com/3k6cxSU.png)

 1. Management Area
-    * VMs- This section allows the teacher to perform several task on AWS instances such as:
+    * VMs- This section allows the teacher to perform several tasks on AWS instances such as:
         * Turn ALL On or Off
-        * Check Status of Individual VMs
+        * Check status of individual VMs
-        * Download Visitor Logs
+        * Download visitor logs
-    * Users- This section allows teacher to modify a user's information including:
+    * Users- This section allows the teacher to modify a user's information including:
-        * Change Personal Information
+        * Change personal information
-        * Change Password
+        * Change password
-        * Suspend and Enable Accounts
+        * Suspend and enable accounts
-        * Visit Student's VM
+        * Visit student's VM
-    * Settings- This section allows teacher to save settings for:
+    * Settings- This section allows the teacher to save settings for:
-        * Email Communication
+        * Email communication
-        * VM Creation Parameters Such as AMI and Security Groups
+        * VM creation parameters such as AMI and security groups
 2. Single User Creation
-    * This section allows the teacher to add a single user by provideing the following information:
+    * This section allows the teacher to add a single user by providing the following information:
-        * Student ID - Must Be An Unique Integer
+        * Student ID - Must be a unique integer
         * EMail - Need to notify student of credentialing information
         * First Name
         * Last Name